 The registration fees are fixed for the 3 interims in 2024.

-Slide #11 currently shows a loss for the September 2024 Waikoloa (HI) meeting, but this loss will probably reduce closer to the time.
+Slide #11 currently shows a loss for the September 2024 Waikoloa (HI) meeting, but this loss will probably reduce as we get updated estimates closer to the time of the session.

 Slides #13 - #26 show future venue options from MTG Events